aimclub/FEDOT.LLM/README.md

    ```

 2. Initialize the FedotAI object.
 The required parameters are the following:
-* path to dataset
+* path to folder containing dataset files
 * chat model to use (currently ollama and custom request based models are supported)
 * output type ('jupyter' for live updated status report and 'debug' for feed of all langchain events)

-To acquire predictions, use the predict method with a description of dataset and task in an arbitrary form.
+To acquire predictions, use the `predict` method with a string description of the dataset and associated task in an arbitrary form.
    ```
    fedot_ai =  FedotAI(
          dataset=dataset_path,